Caledonian Maritime Assets: Northern Isles ferries (NorthLink Ferries)

+Former vessels

+MV Raasay and MV Eigg ceased operation with Caledonian MacBrayne in early 2018, and are now no longer part of the fleet.
+MV Hebridean Isles was withdrawn from service in November 2024, and spare parts which could be used for maintaining other vessels are currently being removed for storage.
+She will later be taken to a shipbreakers for final disposal.

 Harbours

 CMAL is Harbour Authority at 24 locations across Scotland and owns the associated port infrastructure and properties at each of these locations.
 Additionally, CMAL owns and leases a number of properties at various locations associated with the delivery of Clyde and Hebrides Ferry Services.

 As Statutory Harbour Authority for a number of these harbours, CMAL's responsibilities and duties include: